-- The Governors, working in partnership with the Headteacher, have responsibility for deciding the school's general policy and approach to meet the needs of SEN students. - Through the performance management process, Governors ensure that objectives for leadership and the school development plan include SEN. - Through the school's self-review procedures Governors monitor effectiveness of the school's SEN policy and provision. - All governors will have an up-to-date knowledge of the school's SEN provision, but a Governor will be designated to have specific roles for SEN. - The Governing body will report to parents annually on the school's SEN policy.
+- The Governors, working in partnership with the Headteacher, have responsibility for deciding the school's general policy and approach to meet the needs of SEND students. - Through the performance management process, Governors ensure that objectives for leadership and the school development plan include SEND. - Through an academy's self-review procedures Governors monitor effectiveness of the academy's SEND policy and provision. - All governors will have an up-to-date knowledge of the academy's SEND provision, but a Governor will be designated to have specific roles for SEND. - The Governing body will report to parents annually on the academy's SEND policy.